kubevirt/kubevirt.github.io/_posts/2019-07-29-How-To-Import-VM-into-Kubevirt.markdown

           resources:
             requests:
               storage: 2Gi
-        source: #This is the source where the iso file resides
+        source: #This is the source where the ISO file resides
           http:
             url: http://cdi-http-import-server.kubevirt/images/alpine.iso
 ```